kuiruka/CbcTest/README.md

 WARNING
 =======

-Most stable version for the current 2CBC2/virtual machine setup found in branch "CbcTestForIPbus2.2".
-Includes firmware versions for both polarities.
+Most stable version for the current 2CBC2/virtual machine setup found in branch "master".
+Includes firmware versions for both polarities. calibGUI and ssGUI are tested.
+SEUtest branch is merged, but seuGUI is not compatible with the beamtest firmware.

 CbcTest
 =======